PSyGrid object

 This calls the initializer, which can take two optional arguments

-• filepath: it is the path to the associated h5 file; if the file exists the PSyGrid object in there will be loaded
+• filepath: this is the path to the associated h5 file; if the file exists, the initializer will load the contained PSyGrid object

-• verbose: it is a boolean indicating whether detailed output should be given when calling functions of the PSyGrid object
+• verbose: this is a boolean indicating whether detailed output should be, given when calling functions of the PSyGrid object

 Creating a PSyGrid object

 The create function of a PSyGrid object will read MESA output data into the PSyGrid object.
-Thus it has a required argument and several optional arguments.
-The required one is MESA_grid_path, which is the path to the directory, where the MESA runs are in.
+It has a required argument, MESA_grid_path, which is the path to the directory containing the MESA runs.
+There are several optional arguments as well:

 Optional arguments of the PSyGrid creation